 I need reservations for the airport parking areas and are they

-is on a "first come first served basis."
-However, our
+in our four different facilities is on a "first come first

-of our parking facilities are fenced, illuminated and regularly
+our parking facilities are fenced, illuminated and regularly patrolled

-patrolled by airport police and parking employees.
-The Parking
+by airport police and parking employees.
+The Parking department

-department also offers complimentary battery jumping, car locator,
+also offers complimentary battery jumping, car locator, and tire

-and tire inflation services for our customers.
-By using the aid
+inflation services for our customers.
+By using the aid phones

-phones located throughout each of our parking facilities, travelers
+located throughout each of our parking facilities, travelers can

 747s and other large planes land at Spokane International